UBC-Thunderbots/Software/docs/software-architecture-and-design.md

     * "yielding" the data here is effectively returning it so that the code in the `main` function can print the result
 3. The second time `main()` calls the `fib()` function, the function will resume immediately after the `yield()` statement.
 This means that execution will go back to the top of the loop, *and still remember the values of `f1` and `f2` from the last time the function was called*.
 Since the coroutine saved the function state, it still has the previous values of `f1` and `f2` which it uses to compute the next value in the sequence.
 4. Once again when the `yield()` statement is reached, the newly computed value is returned and the function state is saved.
 You can think of this as "pausing" the function.
-5. As `main()` keeps calling the `fib()` function, it is computing and returning the values of the fibonacci sequence, and this only works because the coroutine "remembers" the values from each previous fibonacci computation which is uses to compute the next value the next time the function is called.
+5. As `main()` keeps calling the `fib()` function, it is computing and returning the values of the fibonacci sequence, and this only works because the coroutine "remembers" the values from each previous fibonacci computation which it uses to compute the next value the next time the function is called.
     * If the `yield` was replaced with a regular `return` statement, the function would only ever return the value `1`.
 This is because using `return` would not save the function state, so the next time it's called the function would start at the beginning again, and only ever compute the first value of the sequence.